 THE DIABETES CODE

 By Dr Jason Fung Paperback, 265 pages including 41 pages of endnotes.
-ISBN 978-1-77164-265-1 The author of The Diabetes Code, Dr. Jason Fung is a Nephrologist, Author and a leading expert in using intermittent fasting and low carb to treat obesity and type-2 diabetes.
-In this book, Dr. Fung makes an easy-to-understand argument why current…
+ISBN 978-1-77164-265-1 The author of The Diabetes Code, Dr. Jason Fung is a Nephrologist, Author, and a leading expert in using intermittent fasting and low carb to treat obesity and type-2 diabetes.
+In this book, Dr. Fung makes…

 HOW TO SET A FIRE AND WHY

 By Jesse Ball283 pages in hard cover.
 Published by PANTHEON BOOKSISBN 978-1-101-87057-0 HOW TO SET A FIRE AND WHY.
-I assume that this book is one of those teen or early adult themed book that deals with the emotional and social issues they encounter.
-Setting fire to wood, paper is, admitted, one of those relaxing…
+I assume that this book is one of those teen or early-adult-themed book that deals with the emotional and social issues they encounter.
+Setting fire to wood, and paper is, admitted,…

 Rediscover Jesus: An Invitation